MicrosoftDocs/playfab-docs/playfab-docs/features/new-leaderboards-statistics/statistics/quickstart-statistics.md

 ---
 title: Quickstart on statistics
 author: braulioal
-description: Learn about how to start your set up of statistics ms.author: braulioal ms.date: 09/01/2024 ms.topic: article
+description: Learn about how to start your setup of statistics ms.author: braulioal ms.date: 09/01/2024 ms.topic: article